o0morgan0o/HardwareArpegiator/README.md

 But pressing arpeggio type button (in black), the arpeggio will be a variation of the family (example minor7 or minor9 for the Minor family, etc...)

 **Recording mode:**
-Bu pressing the "rec" button, the notes can be pressed, and at the release of the "rec" button, the arpeggio will be created according to all the notes which have been pushed during the recording.
+By pressing the "rec" button, the notes can be pressed, and at the release of the "rec" button, the arpeggio will be created according to all the notes which have been pushed during the recording.

 Octave can be switched by the 2 corresponding buttons (blue) and the length of the arpeggio can be increased or decreased by pression the red buttons at the top.